 - In Charlotte McLeod's novel Exit The Milkman, one of the characters has a huge collection of porcelain.

-- Annie Wilkes from Stephen King's Misery has a collection like this, and she knows how they're exactly placed.
+- Annie Wilkes from Misery has a collection like this, and she knows exactly how they're placed.

-- See also Nettie Cobb and her carnival glass in Needful Things.
+- Nettie Cobb and her carnival glass in Needful Things.
 She tolerated her husband's abuse for many years, but when he smashed one of her pieces she took his life.

-- Also, a short story in Everything's Eventual about a guy who collected Graffiti.
+- "All That You Love Will Be Carried Away", a short story in Everything's Eventual about a traveling salesman who collects graffiti.

-- As does Nanny Ogg, but in a subversion of this trope, she uses it as a means of extortion towards her numerous relatives.
+- Nanny Ogg has a kitsch collection of her own, but she uses it as a means of extortion towards her numerous relatives.
 To clarify: if you travel off somewhere, you had best bring back a stunning gift for her, or your portrait is moved to a less favorable place.
 Nanny Ogg has a very extended family, extremely prone to infighting which Nanny encourages as a pastime, and they will know and will take advantage of how favorably Nanny regards you.note

 - Stanley from Going Postal kept pins, and later became one of the disc's first stamp collectors.
 This was a frequently used method of calming him down.

-- In Harry Potter and the Order of the Phoenix, Professor Dolores Umbridge has a collections of plates with kittens of them in her office.
+- In Harry Potter and the Order of the Phoenix, Professor Dolores Umbridge has a collection of plates with kittens of them in her office.
 Harry doesn't like them in the least.